Silicon Valley Bank shut down by regulators. Here's what to know.

 SVB, which noted that it would take a $1.8 billion loss on the bond sales, said it needed to take the steps because of higher interest rates and "elevated cash burn levels" by customers.
 The company also pointed to "pressured public and private markets."

-The announcement spooked investors and sparked concerns that its clients could yank funds due to the bank's financial uncertainty, which in turn would limit the bank's ability to tap other liquidity sources, Brandon King, an analyst at Truist, said in a note to investors.
+The announcement spooked investors, sparking concerns that clients would yank funds due to the bank's financial uncertainty, which in turn would limit the bank's ability to tap other liquidity sources, said Brandon King, an analyst at Truist, in a note to investors.

 "The stock reaction today is evident of concerns around the bank's liquidity," King said.